PostHog/posthog.com/contents/docs/cdp/timestamp-parser.md

 ![breaking down an insight by month](https://res.cloudinary.com/dmukukwp6/image/upload/v1710055416/posthog.com/contents/images/docs/apps/timestamp-parser/month-breakdown.png)

-Overall, the timestamp parser is a simple yet incredibly powerful app that these examples only scratch the surface on.
+Overall, the timestamp parser is a simple yet incredibly powerful connector that these examples only scratch the surface on.

 ### Have a question?